prabhakaranthangavel/React-Day-8-ContextAPI/README.md

 # React + Vite

+Kindly Run my output.

+It contains ContextAPI Concepts with Examples

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: